You are currently viewing What is the Role of Life Insurance in Financial Planning?

 Conclusion

 As you can see, adding life insurance to your overall financial plan is not only beneficial but also a responsible thing to do.
 If your family depends solely on you for income, life insurance is almost a necessity.
-It can make sure that in your absence your spouse, children or parents are not left vulnerable and protect them from life’s uncertainties.
+It can make sure that in your absence your spouse, children, or parents are not left vulnerable and protect them from life’s uncertainties.

 The life insurance policy you buy should align with your financial strategy.
-It should take into account your assets, debts, desired portfolio returns, goals and risk tolerance.
-Consulting a Financial Advisor can be a wise decision in crafting an insurance plan that syncs with your specific needs.
+It should take into account your assets, debts, desired portfolio returns, goals, and risk tolerance.
+Consulting a Financial Planner can be a wise decision in crafting an insurance plan that syncs with your specific needs.
 By doing so, you can have peace of mind knowing that both your financial future and your family’s future are well protected.